yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 6. From the Navigation menu, select Workloads.
 From this view, note that the health overview in the right panel of this view.
 You'll see the following:

-    - One deployment and one replica set are each healthy for the api service
+    - One deployment and one replica set are each healthy for the api service.

-    - One replica set is healthy for the web service
+    - One replica set is healthy for the web service.

-    - Three pods are healthy
+    - Three pods are healthy.

 7. Navigate to the web application from the browser again.
 The application should still work without errors as you navigate to Speakers and Sessions pages

     - Navigate to the /stats.html page.
 You'll see information about the environment including:

-        - webTaskId: the task identifier for the web service instance
+        - **webTaskId:** The task identifier for the web service instance.

-        - taskId: the task identifier for the API service instance
+        - **taskId:** The task identifier for the API service instance.

-        - hostName: the hostname identifier for the API service instance
+        - **hostName:** The hostname identifier for the API service instance.

-        - pid: the process id for the API service instance
+        - **pid:** The process id for the API service instance.

-        - mem: some memory indicators returned from the API service instance
+        - **mem:** Some memory indicators returned from the API service instance.

-        - counters: counters for the service itself, as returned by the API service instance
+        - **counters:** Counters for the service itself, as returned by the API service instance.

-        - uptime: the up time for the API service
+        - **uptime:** The up time for the API service.

     - Refresh the page in the browser, and you can see the hostName change between the two API service instances.
 The letters after "api-{number}-" in the hostname will change.